filipakkad/cd/src/contents/comment-remote.md

-I have been working remotely for 4 years.
-I am doing well in this mode of work + I also appreciate face-to-face meetings
+I’ve been working remotely for 4 years and see many benefits to this mode of work.
+However, I also enjoy meeting with my team from time to time, so I’m glad to see that in your previous point you mentioned the importance of in-person meetings. 😊